 Richard Branson once said “We like to give people the freedom to work where they want, safe in the knowledge that they have the drive and expertise to perform excellently, whether they are at their desk or in their kitchen.
 Yours truly has never worked out of an office, and never will.”

 In some cases, working from home can improve the overall wellbeing of employees.
-Worker health and avoiding burn out is key retaining staff.
+Worker health and avoiding burn out is key to retaining staff.
 Remote working allows a better life-balance, which in turn makes for a happier employee.
-As employees now work more hours than ever before, finding a work life balance is key.
+As employees now work more hours than ever before, finding a work-life balance is key.

 A real advantage for an employer is that your employees will have no geographical boundary.
 A lot of businesses operate in city center areas, however, not everyone lives in these cities.
 By allowing employees to work from any location, employers have a wider talent pool to pick from.